arthurgassner/swissenergy-frontend/docs/deployment.md

 </figure>

-??? note "Primer on public/private key encryption"
+??? note "How does public/private key encryption work?"
     Public/private key encryption is a widely-used authentification method.

     This method revolves around two "keys", a key being a long string of seemingly-random characters.